Dead Mileage in Fleet Operations: What It Costs and How to Fix It

 Challenge

-• Vehicles returning empty after deliveries with no backhaul strategy in place
+• Vehicles returning empty after deliveries with no backhaul strategy

-• Declining margins despite steady and consistent customer demand
+• Declining margins despite steady customer demand

 Solution